Steel Strips Wheels gains 3% as November sales turnover increases 34%

 Steel Strips Wheels share price rallied more than 3 percent intraday Monday as sales turnover in November increased 34 percent on year-on-year basis.

-The company said it achieved total wheel rim sales of 12.92 lakh against 11.99 lakh in November 2017, representing a growth of 8 percent YoY.
+The company said it achieved total wheel rim sales of 12.92 lakh in November 2017 against 11.99 lakh in November 2016, representing a growth of 8 percent YoY.

 The volumes of truck segment helped post highest healthy revenue growth for the company, it added.